 - A list of useful links to start with DietPi.

-- A few lines to search and install new software.
+- A few lines to search and install new services and applications.

 You can also browse a list of recommended packages to install: